Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 September 2024 13.33.19 UTC
+- WIB: Jumat, 20 September 2024 14.23.27 UTC
-- WITA: Jumat, 20 September 2024 14.33.19 UTC
+- WITA: Jumat, 20 September 2024 15.23.27 UTC
-- WIT: Jumat, 20 September 2024 15.33.19 UTC
+- WIT: Jumat, 20 September 2024 16.23.27 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude